metaplex-foundation/developer-hub/src/pages/token-metadata/burn.md

 If the asset that you are trying to burn is part of a collection you additionally need to pass the collectionMetadata account into the function:

-{% dialect-switcher title="NFT Asset Burn that's part of a collection" %}
+{% dialect-switcher title="Burning NFT Assets that are part of a collection" %}
 {% dialect title="JavaScript" id="js" %}

 ```ts